Neuracat (NCAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Neuracat Historical Price

-According to the latest data gathered on Neuracat live price page, the current price of Neuracat is 0USD.
-The circulating supply of Neuracat(NCAT) is 999.94M NCAT , giving it a market capitalization of $78.06K.
+According to the latest data gathered on Neuracat live price page, the current price of Neuracat is 0.00007777USD.
+The circulating supply of Neuracat(NCAT) is 999.94M NCAT , giving it a market capitalization of $77.77K.

 The Neuracat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NCAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.